gaborvida-stack/Finance-Management-CLI-Application/README.md

     - Two plots will be generated, one showing the total income vs. expenses as a bar chart, and another showing their distribution as a pie chart.

-## Database Structure
-  - The application uses an `SQLite` database (finance_data.db) with a single table transactions, which stores:
-    - id: Unique identifier for each transaction.
-    - amount: The monetary value of the transaction.
-    - type: Whether the transaction is "income" or "expend".